In this machine, a multipoint cutter is rotating against the workpiece and material removed from the workpiece accordingly.

 - Used to produce the groove or slot.

-- Modern milling machine cut superalloys, titanium, tensile steel to closer tolerance, a greater accuracy, and faster rate.
+- Modern mill machine cut superalloys, titanium, tensile steel to closer tolerance, a greater accuracy, and faster rate.

-- The milling machine is used to design of metal and other materials.
+- This machine is used to design of metal and other materials.

-Video lecture on Milling machine if you wish you can check this video for brief knowledge:
+Video lecture on Mill machine if you wish you can check this video for brief knowledge:

 So in today’s article, we learned about the definition, parts, types, and operations of milling machines.
 I hope you learned these topics well.